plone-ve/diazoframework.purecss/README.rst

 Current themes
 ==============

-The `diazoframework.purecss <https://github.com/TH-code/diazoframework.purecss>`_ package have the following themes:
+The `diazoframework.purecss`_ package have the following themes:

-- `diazotheme.purecss`_.
+`diazotheme.purecss`_.
+    which contains themes that can both be used as starters for your own *PureCSS* based theme.

-For more frameworks see: `diazoframework.plone <https://github.com/TH-code/diazoframework.plone#current-frameworks>`_
+For more frameworks see: the `diazoframework.plone`_ package.

 Contribute